jchonig/docker-mmonit/README.md

 Logs will be stored in /config/logs/backup.log and rotated monthly.

+This has been tested with sqlite3 and mariadb.

 # Upgrading

   * The container will automatically run the M/Monit upgrade script if